ArhanChaudhary/qter/README.md

 The next thing that a computer must be able to do is _branch_, without it we can only do addition and subtraction.
 If we want to perform loops or only execute code conditionally, qter must be able to change what it does based on the state of the cube.
 For this, we introduce a "solved-goto" instruction.

-If you perform "U' R" on a cube a bunch of times without counting, it's essentially impossible for you to tell how many times you did the algorithm by _just looking_ at the cube.
+If you perform "U R" on a cube a bunch of times without counting, it's essentially impossible for you to tell how many times you did the algorithm by _just looking_ at the cube.
 With one exception: If you did it _zero_ times, then the cube is solved and it's completely obvious that you did it zero times.
 Since we want qter code to be executable by humans, the "solved-goto" instruction asks you to go to a different location of the program _only_ if the cube is solved.
 In the Q format, you can see that "solved-goto" specifies the line number to jump to.

 ## Multiple numbers on one cube?